bloomberg/chromium.bb/native_client_sdk/src/doc/devguide/devcycle/building.rst

   download size small.

 ``-On``
   sets the optimization level to n.
-Use 0 when debugging, and -O2 or -O3 for profiling and deployment.
+Use ``-O0`` when debugging, and ``-O2`` or ``-O3`` for deployment.

-  The main difference between -O2 and -O3 is whether the compiler performs optimizations that involve a space-speed tradeoff.
+  The main difference between ``-O2`` and ``-O3`` is whether the compiler performs optimizations that involve a space-speed tradeoff.
 It could be the case that ``-O3`` optimizations are not desirable due to increased **pexe** download size; you should make your own performance measurements to determine which level of optimization is right for you.
-When looking at code size, note that what you generally care about is not the size of the pexe produced by pnacl-clang, but the size of the compressed pexe that you upload your application to the server or to the Chrome Web Store.
-  Optimizations that increase the size of a pexe may not increase the size of the compressed pexe that much.
+When looking at code size, note that what you generally care about is not the size of the **pexe** produced by ``pnacl-clang``, but the size of the compressed **pexe** that you upload to the server or to the Chrome Web Store.
+Optimizations that increase the size of an uncompressed **pexe** may not increase the size of the compressed **pexe** very much.
+You should also verify how optimization level affects on-device translation time, this can be tested locally with ``pnacl-translate``.

 ``-I<directory>``
   adds a directory to the search path for **include** files.
 The SDK has Pepper (PPAPI) headers located at ``<NACL_SDK_ROOT>/include``, so add that directory when compiling to be able to include the headers.

+``-mllvm -inline-threshold=n``
+  change how much inlining is performed by LLVM (the default is 225, a smaller value will result in less inlining being performed).
+The right number to choose is application-specific, you'll therefore want to experiment with the value that you pass in: you'll be trading off potential performance with **pexe** size and on-device translation speed.

 Create a static library
 -----------------------